Patchier/Tend-to-your-Frontier/README.md

 - Once done, go ahead and re-install it.
 This ensures that any installs you have will be totally clean, which is important for the next steps.

-- While you're here, run the game once, and choose whatever graphics settings you desire.
-However, be sure to go to "Advanced", then "Shadows", and disable them.
-They don't add much, and it'll save you on performance.
+- While you're here, run the game once, and after the launcher has detected your graphics settings, you may close out of it.
+We just needed those initial INIs to be created.
+They will be superceded by the ones in my modlist.

 Install Tend To Your Frontier via Wabbajack
 -----------------------------------------